Wednesday, January 17, 2007

 4 large eggs

-This is now a pâté à choux.
-You should use it while it's still warm or you will find it too stiff to handle.
+You now have pâte à choux.
+Use it while still warm or it will become too stiff to handle easily.

 Forming and Baking Small Puffs

-2 cups choux paste (above recipe)
+2 cups pâte à choux

-1 egg and ½ teaspoon water beaten in a small bowl
+1 egg beaten with ½ teaspoon water

 A pastry brush